oliviersamin/P13_Scale-a-Django-application-using-a-modular-architecture/README.md

 4. On GitHub:
 * create a new repository
 * clone the actual repo in your GitHub repository
+* check the Dockerfile, there must be a line declaring environment variable: ENV SENTRY_DSN=$SENTRY_DSN  # needed to set this variable into the Docker image

 5. On CircleCI:
 * Connect to CircleCI using via GitHub